Johnabell/atom_box/README.md

 # Atom Box

 Atom Box provides an atomic box implementation where the box owns the contained value and its underlying allocation.
-It is therefore, responsible for deallocating the memory when it is no longer being access by any threads.
+It is therefore, responsible for deallocating the memory when it is no longer being accessed by any threads.

 Under the covers Atom Box is 'a safe implementation of hazard pointers in rust.'